circle2jt/ymlr/README.md

   - include:
       cached: true                                      # Load file for the first time, the next will get from caches
-      file: ./my-scenes                                 # Includes all of files (.yaml, .yml) which in the directory (./my-scenes)
+      files: ./my-scenes                                 # Includes all of files (.yaml, .yml) which in the directory (./my-scenes)
       validFilePattern: ^[a-zA-Z0-9].*?\.stack\.ya?ml$  # Only load files which ends with .stack.yaml
+      validDirPattern: ^[a-zA-Z0-9]                     # Only scan files in these valid directories
+      maxDeepLevel: 0                                   # Max deep child directories to scan files

   - include:
       - file1.yaml